-Types of School Testsscantron1
+Types of School Tests

 Every school has certain standards that must be met to ensure that a student completes the classes taken and is tested to determine the ability to graduate to the next level.
 So what are the different types of tests that are used in schools and how do they differ?